Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 1. Add the **Signal** extension to your app.
 2. Define the necessary rules in Experience Platform Launch.
-3. (Optional) When using Send PII actions in Experience Platform Launch, implement the SDK APIs to collect PII data and send it to the configured third party destination.
+3. (Optional) When using Send PII actions in Experience Platform Launch, implement the APIs to collect PII data and send it to the configured third party destination.

 For more information about creating and configuring a rule in Experience Platform Launch, see [Rules](https://docs.adobe.com/content/help/en/launch/using/reference/manage-resources/rules.html).